Ranakghosh7/ranakghosh123/README.md

 ## 🪞 About This Project

-Welcome to my **personal portfolio website** — a digital reflection of my journey as a developer, designer, and lifelong learner.
+Welcome to my **personal portfolio website** — a digital reflection of my journey as a developer, designer, and lifelong learner .
 It’s where creativity meets functionality — built to showcase my **skills, projects, and professional identity** with a clean, modern aesthetic.

 > 🌈 *"A good design is where logic meets emotion."*